Newsletter

 Final Approach Event Westlands Centre Yeovil

-I have signed copies of Final Approach and all my Brian the Bear books in my little home bookstore – they can also be dedicated in whatever way you wish.
-If you buy or read one of my books please do leave a review on Bookstore UK/Goodreads/Amazon or wherever you can – it makes a massive difference.
+Back to my own books.
+You can now ‘pre-order’ a signed and numbered copy of the limited edition Final Approach illustrated hardback (link below).
+There are copies of the original Final Approach paperback and all my Brian the Bear books in my little home bookstore – they can also be dedicated in whatever way you wish.
+If you buy or read one of my books, please do leave a review on Bookstore UK/Goodreads/Amazon or wherever you can – it makes a massive difference.

 That’s all for now; you can view all my my work here.